- an 'income amount' you earn, derive or receive for your own use or benefit, or

 - cars, boats and caravans

-Non-Australian income (for example, pension from another country) must be converted to Australian dollars for the income test.
-The rate used is the Commonwealth Bank of Australia's airmail buying rate, obtained on the fifth working day before the first business day of any month.
-That rate is used for all days in that month.
+Non-Australian income, for example, a pension from another country, must be converted to Australian dollars for the income test.
+The rate used for major currencies is the Commonwealth Bank of Australia's buying rate, obtained on the fifth working day before the first business day of any month.
+That rate is used for all days in that month